 Large Frame (14×18)

-7 Paint Chips in 7 colors (Total of 49 chips)
+7 Paint Swatches in 7 colors (Total of 49 swatches)

 Thin Poster Board

-The fastest way I figured out how to measure these chips is cut one and use that as your base to measure to ensure accuracy.
-Trade on the back with a pen and cut with a cutter (like I used) or scissors.
-I highly suggest getting at least 2 chips in each color in case of mistakes or if yours have one large color and 2 smaller accent colors.
+The fastest way I figured out how to measure these chips is to cut one and use that as your base to measure to ensure accuracy.
+Trade on the back with a pen and cut, I highly suggest getting at least 2 chips in each color in case of mistakes.
 Don’t throw away the accent color strips they are the almost perfect size for your days!

-Once your chips are cut and the days of the week it’s time to position; I choose 6 different colors and used the last week as a mixture of all colors but I suggest having the seventh color.
-Arrange the chips as necessary; I did mine in an ombre style from light to dark and from light hues to dark hues; however; you can do whatever way you want.
+Once your chips are cut and the days of the week it’s time to position.
+I choose 6 different colors and used the last week as a mixture of all colors but I suggest having the seventh color.
+Arrange the chips as necessary; I did mine in an ombre style but you can do whatever way you want.

-Use the ruler to position the distance between your squares, I suggest planning it all out ahead of time to see how it looks and figure out spacing; be sure to leave some space at the top for your day’s rectangle and to write the month on top.
-Once you’ve gotten it measured out you can use mounting squares or glue (I used a glue stick which worked better) and then place back in the frame.
+I suggest planning it all out ahead of time to see how it looks and figure out spacing.
+Be sure to leave some space at the top for your day’s rectangle and to write the month on top.
 I suggest using a dry erase marker to write on the outside of the glass so you can erase each month and make edits as necessary.

 This easy and inexpensive calendar is a great way to add some color to your office or command center without breaking the budget.
-The total cost of the project will cost you less than $10 or next to nothing if you have all the supplies at home.
-I only needed to purchase the poster board (which was less than 35 cents) as I re-purposed an old frame by using paint that I had already.
+The total cost of the project will cost you less than $10 depending on the supplies needed.

 Hi there!
 I’m Jacqueline Diaz, the voice behind Mayhem & Motherhood and the mother of five wonderful children.
 I enjoy sharing my passion and knowledge about a wide variety of topics such as home management, crafts, to parenting and beyond.
 I am passionate to help you achieve even a little bit of sanity in the chaos we call life.